egle-git/shears/DYJets/README.md

 Unless you have already your own configuration file, copy the example:

 ```
-cp example.cfg vjet.cfg
+cp example.cfg vjets.cfg
 ```

-(vjet.cfg stored on git is not guaranteed to work out-of-the box and we recommend to use example.cfg).
+(vjets.cfg stored on git is not guaranteed to work out-of-the box and we recommend to use example.cfg).

 To run the Z+jet analysis, execute: